Skip to main content

 • Design and make a decorated book cover.

-• Draw or paint a picture of still life or a landscape.
+• Draw or paint a picture of a still life or a landscape.

 • Make a display of photographs on a subject that interests you.